yesiamrocks/cssanimation.io/README.md

 If **cssanimation.io** isn't doing what you expect it to please post a mail to hello@cssanimation.io or create a [issue](https://github.com/yesiamrocks/cssanimation.io/issues)

-## License

-cssanimation.io is licensed under the [MIT Licenses](https://github.com/yesiamrocks/cssanimation.io/blob/master/LICENSE)

-# ✨ cssanimation.io — A Developer and Designer's Animation Playground
+# cssanimation.io — A Developer and Designer's Animation Playground

 Bring your interfaces to life with over **300 CSS and GSAP-powered animations**.
 Lightweight, modular, and super easy to use — no bloated frameworks, just clean motion.